Celestial Klein Spaces: Introduction

 \section{Introduction}

 Analytic continuation in momentum space has proven to be a powerful tool for understanding scattering amplitudes (see \cite{Eden} for a historical reference), so it is natural to suspect that generalizations of the S-matrix from 3+1 Minkowski space to other signatures may also provide further insights on scattering.
+A key reason to suspect this is that the on-shell structure of scattering amplitudes is largely controlled by the 3-point amplitude (see, e.g., \cite{Elvang}), but the 3-point amplitude identically vanishes in 3+1 (or, for that matter, Euclidean) signature due to kinematics.
+Considering the fact that on-shell methods have been powerful tools in the last decade or so in developing scattering amplitude technology, this is a natural motivation to consider signature with some ``fluidity". \\

 An interesting step in this direction was recently taken in \cite{Strominger}, where analytic continuation of Minkowski space to (2,2) signature was considered.
-It was found that unlike in the (3,1) signature case, the conformal boundary has the form of a celestial torus, and suitable scattering states associated with an ``S-vector'' (as opposed to an S-matrix) were constructed.
+It was found that, unlike in the (3,1) signature case, the conformal boundary has the form of a celestial torus, and suitable scattering states associated with an ``S-vector'' (as opposed to an S-matrix) were constructed.
 This work is in the broader context of celestial holography; see \cite{summary} for points of entry into the recent literature.
+In this paper, we will generalize the results of \cite{Strominger} to $p+q$ dimensions, with signature $(p,q)$ where $p$ and $q$ are even. \\

+While our general motivations for considering higher dimensions should be obvious to string theorists, let us take a moment to note a few points which may be less obvious.
+Firstly, the argument made above about the on-shell 3-point amplitude is a kinematic restriction.
+Signature fluidity is more crucial for kinematics than the demand that it necessarily be (2,2).
+So in higher dimensions, it makes sense to consider $(p,q)$ signature.
+A second argument arises from holography.
+The conformal boundary of Euclidean flat space is a point, but as we will demonstrate in any $(p,q)$ signature, the boundary has more structure.
+So we would like to avoid being tied to split signature.
+Yet another thing to note is that (2,2) signature is closely connected to self-duality conditions, which is a dynamical restriction.
+We wish to leave the door open for questions that are likely to be more generic. \\

-The isometry group in (2,2) signature is $SO(2,2)$.
-Because of its connections to the global conformal group $SL(2,R)\times SL(2,R)$ in 2 dimensions, this results in a discussion \cite{Strominger} that is somewhat special.
+One of the technical features of four dimensions is that the Lorentz group has simplifying features.
+This allows us to exploit those simplifications, and treat four dimensions using special methods.
+In quantum field theory classes, this manifests itself in the observation that we can work with left handed and right handed Weyl spinors instead of Dirac spinors in four dimensions.
+A morally similar phenomenon occurs in (2,2) signature, where the isometry group is $SO(2,2)$.
+Because of its connections to the global conformal group $SL(2,R)\times SL(2,R)$ in 2 dimensions, this resulted in a discussion \cite{Strominger} that was somewhat special.
 In particular, the scattering states were associated with $SL(2,R)$ highest weight states.
-In higher dimensions, we do not have the benefit of such accidental Lie algebra isomorphisms.
+In higher dimensions, we do not have the benefit of such accidental Lie algebra isomorphisms or factorization of the algebra. \\